smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 **Q: The update button in Home Assistant does not work.
 How can I update the firmware?**

 A: Long press the middle button on the clock to access the clock menu on the clock itself.
 You can navigate to the update menu item using the left and right buttons on the clock.
-Short press the middle button on the clock to enter the menu item of your cjoice.
+Short press the middle button on the clock to enter the menu item of your choice.

 # Release Notes